abrgr/abrgr.github.io/_posts/2020-06-03-wolves-and-walls.md

 Faded now their memories gone
 Of the world beyond and within
-They carefully walked under threat of braun
+Unsteady they walk under threat of braun
 Heads bowed and with nary a grin

 For what once was theirs and worth protecting
 Now belonged to the wolves that they trained
 For what’s worth protecting and yours for safekeeping
 Once delegated you’ve lost and shall never regain